m2mosig-salamehj/NO_CODE_LOW_CODE_Notes/Benchmark_1.md

 ### 6\.
 Observed Limitations of Sub-Issues

-While sub-issues can be created and are displayed under their parent issue, several important limitations were observed:
+While sub-issues can be created and are displayed under their parent issue the following limitations were observed empirically during interaction with the generated UI:

 ![screenshot showing the sub-issue under the parent issue](images/img8.png)